 - Anyone that cannot afford a large downpayment

 - If you are receiving your downpayment as a gift

 One of the greatest benefits of an FHA loan is the low 3.5% downpayment, which is much lower than other mortgage programs.
 Typically, conventional mortgages require no less than a 5% downpayment and can be as high as 20%.

 As an example, if you’re buying a $200,000 house, a private loan will require no less than 5% down, or $10,000o, which is a best case scenario.
 If you get an FHA loan your down payment will be 3.5%, which is $7,000 for a home costing $200,000.

 Another great benefit for FHA borrowers is that the downpayment can be gifted to you.
 The downpayment of 3.5% can be a gift, as long as the person gifting the down payment meets FHA guidelines.

 A relative, charity, your employer or workers union, even a friend can gift you the funds for your downpayment as long as the friend has invested interest in the borrower.
+This is a way that a FHA loan can provide the borrower 100% financing with no down payment out of pocket.
 You will need to fill out a gift letter for the mortgage downpayment.

 |Units||Low-Cost area loan limit||High-Cost area loan limit|

 FHA Loan Limits for Guam, Hawaii, Alaska, U.S. Virgin Islands